Quincy Addiction Treatment Resources

 A residential program takes a person out of their regular living environment into a safe location.
 A person desiring treatment from addiction is removed from those people and places that contribute to the addiction issue in the first place.

 Many individuals who make the decision to stop using mind-altering substances face the prospect of detox.
 The effects of detox can be so severe in some cases as to be life-threatening, so undergoing detox alone is not recommended.
 Another benefit of entering into a residential treatment program is access to a safer detox process, monitored by professionals.
 Some programs provide medication to help ease individuals off their drug of choice and minimize the symptoms of withdrawal during the process.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Family and familial dynamics play into and are damaged as the result of addiction.
 Another important element of a typical residential treatment program is addressing family issues.
 Some residential programs have specific programming for family members of a person dealing with addiction.
 These may include therapies that involve the family and the person in addiction treatment together as well as programs designed for family members separate from the person in treatment.